What Are Stablecoin Payments? A Complete Guide for Businesses

 2. Integration.
 Connect to a regulated stablecoin payment provider via API or platform.
 For treasury teams using existing TMS infrastructure, providers such as Fipto offer native integrations with platforms including Kyriba.

-Fipto’s platform provides all the infrastructure required to begin, from regulated on/off-ramp to multi-currency stablecoin accounts, global payouts, and payment collection.
-Book a demo to speak with a specialist to speak with a specialist.
+Fipto's platform provides all the infrastructure required to begin, from regulated on-ramp/off-ramp to multi-currency stablecoin accounts, global payouts, and payment collection.
+Book a demo to speak with a specialist.

 Frequently Asked Questions